 - Learn career skills

-Any subject in which students struggle or want to improve could be the focus of tutoring.
-Some common tutoring categories include:
+Any subject in which students struggle could be the focus of tutoring.
+Some common tutoring subject matters include:

-Pros and Cons of Starting a Tutoring Business
+Pros and Cons of Tutoring as a Business

 - Affordable – Comes with low startup and ongoing overhead costs – can be operated from home and doesn’t require costly certifications or special equipment.

 - Flexibility – You can tailor the business to your areas of expertise.
-You’ll also enjoy flexibility in when and how you conduct sessions: either meeting clients at your location, the client’s home, or a mutually agreed upon neutral location (perhaps a meeting room in a library, at a coffee shop, etc.).
+You’ll also enjoy flexibility in when and how you conduct sessions: either meeting clients at your location, the client’s home, at a mutually agreed-upon neutral location (library or coffee shop), or even via the internet.

 - Scalability – If you want to expand your revenue, you can bring on other tutors as sub-contractors to accommodate higher demand or specialties you don’t cover.

 - Builds rapport with the local community – By being a resource that supports the educational performance of students in your area, you’ll have an opportunity to make connections with other professionals and business leaders in your community.